 Signalling and communication on the Algiers Metro

-Siemens also supplied Digiloc train location systems and Airlink radio communication system, and was responsible for track installation, power supply system installation, installation of fare collection equipment and operations control centre.
+Siemens also supplied Digiloc train location systems and Airlink radio communication system, and was responsible for the installation of track, power supply system, fare collection equipment and operations control centre.

 Contractors involved in the underground transit system